meshcalero/meshcaline-proxy/docs/index.md

 * It leverages a streaming architecture, optimized for minimal latency and supporting reactive client application implementations

-You can find the proxy on [Github](https://github.com/meshcalero/meshcaline-proxy)
+You find the Meshcaline Proxy on [Github](https://github.com/meshcalero/meshcaline-proxy)

 ### Example Scenarios